-How Often Do You Take A Cat To The Vet?
+How Often Should I Take My Cat to The Vet

-A professional’s assessment is beneficial for a better start of a kitty’s life during their first year.
-In these visits, you can learn how to take care of a cat from the vet.
+A professional’s assessment is beneficial for a better start of a kitty’s life during its first year.
+During these visits, you can learn how to take care of a cat from the vet.
 The vet will happily help you.
-You can ask anything regarding Nail trimming, Litter box training, understanding the cat’s behaviour, and managing its diet.
+You can ask anything regarding Nail trimming, Litter box training, understanding the cat’s behavior, and managing its diet.

 The vet will usually emphasize the weight of an adult cat.
 If it’s less than a cat’s average healthy weight as per its age, the vet will recommend you increase your cat’s calorie intake and suggest some healthy and nutritious food options for the cat.
 In case your cat is obese, for sure, the vet will advise you to increase your cat’s physical activity and reduce calorie intake.